-Cognition refers to thinking and remembering, and includes the entire range of skills that are part of these activities, including analyzing, judging, imagining, and planning.
-In PD, the cognitive skills that are most frequently affected are those involved in paying attention, planning, problem solving, and remembering where items are.
-"Mild cognitive impairment" (MCI) occurs in about 25% of people with PD, and may begin quite early in the disease.
+Cognition refers to the entire range of skills that are part of thinking including analyzing, judging, imagining, planning and remembering.
+In PD, the cognitive skills that are most frequently affected are those involved in paying attention, planning, problem solving, and navigating space.
+"Mild cognitive impairment" (MCI) occurs in about 25% of people with PD, and may begin guite early in the disease.
 The impairments of MCI are not enough to interfere significantly with activities of daily living.
-More significant cognitive impairment is termed "dementia."
+More significant cognitive impairment is termed dementia.
 Dementia is also common in PD, though exactly how common is still under investigation.
 Dementia does interfere with activities of daily living, and requires an increased level of care.
-When dementia begins within one year of motor symptoms, the diagnosis "Dementia with Lewy bodies" (DLB) is used instead of Parkinson's disease dementia (PDD).
-The brain changes that cause other forms of dementia, including Alzheimer's disease and vascular dementia, may also occur in a person with PD, and may cause dementia as a result.
+When dementia begins within one year of motor symptoms, the diagnosis dementia with Lewy bodies (DLB) is used instead of Parkinson's disease dementia (PDD).
+The brain changes that cause other forms of dementia, including Alzheimer's disease and vascular dementia, may also occur in people with PD, and add to their cognitive issues.

 MCI and dementia are assessed by health care professionals by asking questions and performing tests of cognitive skills, including learning and memory.
 Often, the care partner is asked to provide some information as well, since he or she is likely to have observed important changes that can help fill in the whole clinical picture.
-During the cognitive evaluation, you will be asked about a wide range of possible contributors to cognitive impairment, including poor sleep, illnesses, episodes of low blood pressure, depression, and apathy.
+During the cognitive evaluation, you and your care partner will be asked about a wide range of possible contributors to cognitive impairment, including poor sleep, other illnesses, episodes of low blood pressure, depression, and apathy.
 A health care professional may perform blood or other laboratory tests to look for conditions that may contribute to cognitive impairment.
 Treating these conditions can improve cognition independent of changes caused by PD.
 Some medications can cause confusion or slowed thinking, and thereby increase cognitive problems, and changing these medications can also help.

 Drugs that treat cognitive impairment are available, although the effects are modest and vary from person to person.
 The drugs used are rivastigmine, donepezil, and galantamine.
 These drugs were tested and approved for treatment of Alzheimer's disease, and rivastigmine was also tested and approved for treatment of PD.
 As with any drug, make sure you understand the possible side effects before beginning treatment.

 Many non-medical strategies can help minimize the impact of cognitive impairments.
-These include using reminders or alarms to prompt the person with PD to take medications or do other tasks; maintaining a regular routine; labeling drawers for important items, and keeping those items in the same place all the time; maintaining mental and social stimulation, through games, activities, hobbies, and other pursuits; good nutrition; and regular exercise.
+These include using reminders or alarms to prompt the person with PD to take medications or do other tasks; maintaining a regular routine; labeling drawers for important items, and keeping those items in the same place all the time; maintaining mental and social stimulation, through games, activities, hobbies, and other pursuits; ensuring good nutrition; and getting regular exercise.
 Adult day care services may provide the care partner with a much-needed break during the day.
 Driving safety becomes especially important for people with PD and cognitive impairment, and should be evaluated.